dannykim1837/WeatherApp/readme.md

 ## Overview

-**Project Title**: Hello World!
+**Project Title**: Weather Forcast

-**Project Description**: This project contains a simple Java program named HelloWorld, which prints "Hello, world!" to the console.
+**Project Description**: This project contains a simple Java program named Weather Forecast, which uses an open API to update data every hour and refreshes the weather information daily, allowing users to know the weather when they search for a place they want.

-**Project Goals**: To provide a starting point for learning Java programming language.
+**Project Goals**: The main goal of the weather forecast Java program is to provide accurate and timely weather updates to users by using an open API that is updated every hour.
+The program also updates weather information on a daily basis, so that users can always stay up to date no matter where they search.
+It will have easy-to-use search capabilities and a user-friendly interface that works well with all devices.

 ## Instructions for Build and Use